 The winner: Appium MCP

-The standout features: AI-powered element identification using visual analysis (no brittle selectors).
-Natural language test generation — describe what you want to test and it writes the code.
-Page Object Model support.
+The standout features: AI-powered element identification using visual analysis (Qwen3-VL, gemini-3-flash-preview).
+Natural language test generation.
 NO_UI mode reduces token usage by 60-90%.
+Screen recording (MP4, both platforms).
+Geolocation mocking.
+Image compression (50-80% size reduction).
+Multi-session routing (optional sessionId on all tools).
+Result caching (5-minute LRU).
 Multilingual support (English, Spanish, Chinese, Japanese, Korean).
+Latest: v1.44.1 (April 4, 2026).

 API Testing — Strong at Every Layer